 For those members whose main research offices are distributed across the U-M’s Ann Arbor, Flint, and Dearborn campuses, the Institute provides access to a large variety of open and common touchdown spaces.

 Because the majority of IHPI members maintain primary offices elsewhere on campus, the Institute has created a variety of collaboration and touchdown workspaces to be used on a requested or drop-in basis.
-These collaboration areas are not locally “owned” by their floor or research community and are available to all visitors.
+These collaboration areas are not locally “owned” by their floor or research community and are available to all IHPI faculty members and their research staff.

 The Collaboratory

-The Collaboratory is an open space furnished with movable tables that can be arranged to accommodate small to medium size work groups, with a full whiteboard wall for capturing ideas and sharing information.
+The Collaboratory is an open space furnished with movable tables that can be arranged to accommodate small to medium-sized workgroups with a full whiteboard for capturing ideas and sharing information.
+The room has updated technology and equipment with a laptop connection and is hybrid-capable.
 To reserve this room, please email Jodie Moore.
 It is located on the ground floor of NCRC Building 10, Room G079.

 The Think Tank